coder187/covidtracker/README.md

   * Add further statistics on Covid-19 testing, cases, variants, vaccines and comparisons with other geographical areas.
   * A daily email containing all the statistics from the website, tiggered on the Last Update Date.
   * Better map controls for smaller devices.
+  * Improved performance by reducing the data retrieved and implmenting a caching mechanism for static data.

 ## Skeleton